gflarity/termpilot/README.md

 ### Medium Term

 * Having a separate command that generates howtos and displays them in a separate tmux pane or something like that

 ### Long Term

-* local models so you don't have to pay for OpenAI api.
-Maybe LLAMA or a LLAMA derrivative can be used?
+* local models so you don't have to pay for OpenAI API.
+Maybe LLAMA or a LLAMA derivative can be used?